UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/PythonProcessing2.rst

    **landcoverstyle.qml** found in the test dataset.
 Right click on the land cover (*Properties -> Style (lower left) -> Load Style*).

-Then define in your Python script the location of the input needed data and where it will be saved
+Then define in your Python script the location of the input needed data (where you have extracted the data) and where it will be saved
 ::
   # Input files definition
   input_directory = " **directoryofyouchoice** "